Earle & Marion Trouten Library

 - Christian Periodical Index – provides indexing for 140 evangelical Christian journals providing both articles and review indexing back to 1976.

 - Credo – an easy-to-use tool for starting research, that allows you to gather background information on your topic from hundreds of full-text general and subject-specific reference titles, as well as 500,000+ images and audio files and over 1,000 videos

 - Digital Theological Library – The Digital Theological Library is a co-owned, born-digital library of religious and theological studies.
 It offers access to over 600,000 eBooks and numerous databases.

 Accessing these resources off-campus may require a User ID and password.
 Students, faculty, and staff can find this information on Populi or at the library circulation desk.

 Library Policies and Services

 Loan Period & Conditions

 Books and other library materials may be borrowed for two weeks with two renewals permitted.
 To renew your books you can access your account online, call the library staff, or visit the library.
 A maximum of 12 resources may be borrowed at one time.
 DVDs and videos may be borrowed for one week.
 Reference material, periodicals, and items placed on reserve are for in-house use only and may not be circulated outside the building.

 There is a 50-cent per item per day fine for overdue library materials.
 For overdue DVDs and videos, the fine is $1 per day.
 To maintain borrowing privileges with the library, all library materials must be returned and fines paid.

 A registered patron can photocopy and print for a fee of 10 cents per page.
+Color printing is available for a fee of 25 cents per side.
 Scanning to e-mail is free.